hmrc/individuals-employments-api/resources/public/api/conf/2.0/docs/testing.md

 You can use the sandbox environment to [test this API](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing).

 It does not currently support [stateful behaviour](https://developer.service.hmrc.gov.uk/api-documentation/docs/testing/stateful-behaviour).
-However, the Sandbox service for this API supports successful match responses and error scenarios described in resources.
+However, the sandbox service for this API supports successful match responses and error scenarios described in resources.

 You can set up individual test data for this API using the following resources: